Larkooo/Larkooo/readme.md

 ## I'm a student & a ~~bad~~ developer!
 - I'm currently working on [Five][five] 🤖 & [Starlinkradar][slr] 🛰 ~~and some random small projects~~
 - What am i currently learning ?
 Can't really say, i'm constantly learning new things! ~~blowing my own horn~~
-- I like video games 🎮, astronomy 🌌 and aviation ✈️ in general
+- I like video games 🎮, astronomy 🌌, aviation ✈️ and technology 💻 in general!

 ### My social networks
 - ##### Larko#0031